SharkSnack/shiren-6/content/items/weapons.md

               <div>-</div>
             </div>
             <div class="monster_text">A rare, mighty sword forged by the ancient swordsmith Kabura.<br/>Resonance Effect:<br/>Fuuma Shield - Increases damage dealt by normal attacks by 5.<br/>Rasen Fuuma - Increases damage dealt by normal attacks by 10.</div>
+            <div class="monster_notes">Stronger than any of the lower tier basic weapons, but few rune slots.<br/>Viable if you find a sacred version and/or use Slot-adding Scrolls.<br/>Resonance adds fixed damage to normal attacks, making it easier<br/>to fight monsters like Ghost Samurai and Cave Mamel.</div>
           </div>
         </div>
       </td>